 Actually Dr. Ruth Galloway is a happy woman.
 She loves her job as a forensic archaeologist and her teaching at the university.
 She enjoys digging up any bones or other artefacts.
 Although only forty years old she’s got a good reputation in the scientific world and always works on new publications about archaeological findings.

 At the same time she seems lonely.
 She found a small cottage not far from the coast amid the saltmarsh, a godforsaken place, where only her cats and some weekend/summer guests nearby keep her company.
 Her parents live in London as ever.
 The relationship isn’t so good because her parents are Born Again Christians and would like her to marry, abandon any career and concentrate on having babies.
 Bad luck.

-Throughout the whole series spanning about ten years so far there are two plot lines: of course there is the crime case, a murder or whatever in each volume, and there is Ruth’s private life which is more interesting than you might think after the introduction at the beginning.
+Throughout the whole series spanning about more than ten years so far there are two plot lines: of course there is the crime case, a murder or whatever in each volume, and there is Ruth’s private life which is more interesting than you might think after the introduction at the beginning.